Loading Events

 Luke Malek | Smith + Malek

-Luke is a founding attorney and co-owner at Smith + Malek.
+Luke Malek is a founding attorney and co-owner at Smith + Malek.
 He practices in the areas of business, healthcare and municipal law, including transactions and litigation.
 He strives to make the world a better place in all he does.

 Luke was raised in Northern Idaho and attended the College of Idaho in Caldwell, graduating in 2004.
 Prior to becoming a lawyer, Luke worked for the Office of the Governor as the Regional Director in Northern Idaho under former Governor Jim Risch.
 Luke also worked as the Executive Director of the Post Falls Urban Renewal Agency.